-Avengers: End Game sparks the end of an era for the Marvel franchise, 10+ years and 22 movies on.
-Not only has the Infinity Saga ended, but we’re also saying a final goodbye to Stan Lee, who will be making his last cameo appearance following his death at the ripe, productive age of 95 last year.
+Avengers: End Game sparked the end of an era for the Marvel franchise, 10+ years and 22 movies on.
+Not only has the Infinity Saga ended, but we’re also saying a final goodbye to Stan Lee, who made his last cameo in the superhero film following his death at the ripe, productive age of 95 last year.

 We thought it high time to celebrate the life of our true superhero of diversity: Stan Lee, the visionary Marvel boss who changed cinema as we know it.
 We won’t spoil it, but we warn you to take plenty of tissues to your screening of Avengers: End Game – Stan Lee’s final cameo had us bawling in the aisles.

 With as much acclaim as some of the characters he brought to life, the former Marvel Comics president helped usher in a new era of superhero storytelling with heroes such as Black Panther, Spider-Man, the X-Men, the Mighty Thor, Iron Man, the Fantastic Four, the Incredible Hulk, Daredevil, Ant-Man, and countless others.

 Lee was a visionary who pumped life into the comic book industry during the early 60s by building characters with emotional depth to match their action-packed adventures.
 Without him, Marvel would look very different today – as would the genre overall.

 Leaving behind a legacy that has seen the birth of the ever-growing Marvel Cinematic Universe, Lee will always be remembered for providing both young and old with entertainment, action, and escapism, but also comfort, friendship, and strength.